squirrel-prover/squirrel-prover/README.md

 # Documentation

+## Sphinx documentation

+The user doc relies on the Sphinx framework.
+See `documentation/sphinx/README.rst` for how to build and use.

+## Developper documentation

-It can be generated through:
+The code's documentation can be generated through:
 ```
 $ make doc
 ```